laurashen/data-science-sequencing.github.io/Win2018/lectures/lecture5.md

 2. _indels (insertions and deletions)_: the strand does not pass through the pore at a constant speed
 3. _technical_: measurement noise which we model as additive Gaussian zero-mean noise

 Last time, we also discussed how we can decode a series of length-4 contexts (sliding 4-mer windows) using a trellis and the Viterbi algorithm.
 A point of confusion stemmed from how the algorithm would perform in the event of an indel.
 We will discuss the deletion event in more detail.
-Without a deletion, the context AAAA can transition to one of four states: AAAA, AAAC, AAAG, AAAT.
-Since we have $$4^4$$ initial states, and each can transition to one of 4 states, each intermediate trellis stage contains $$4^5 = 2^{10}$$ stages.
-To account for the event of a deletion, we can add stages AATA, AATC, etc. (16 total including the original 4 states) to account for other 4-mer contexts that AAAA can transition to.
+Without a deletion, each initial context can transition to one of four states (e.g. AAAA, AAAC, AAAG, AAAT for the initial context AAAA).
+Each intermediate trellis stage contains $$4^4 = 2^8$$ stages, and each node at stage $i$ will have 4 outgoing edges connecting the node to stage $i+1$.
+For a deletion event, we can add stages AATA, AATC, etc. to account for other 4-mer contexts that AAAA can transition to.
+In other words, we simply need to add more edges to the trellis.
 Running Viterbi now will result in a sequence that's 1 longer than the true signal.

 Perhaps counterintuitively, the ISI due to the context can be useful (see Question II part 5 on [assignment 1](/Win2018/assignments/assignment1/)).
 If we miss a base, we have 3 contexts that contain information about the base.